Understanding the Dynamics of DNNs Using Graph Modularity: Related Work

-Previous empirical studies have explored modularity and community in neural networks.
-Some works seek to investigate learned modularity and community structure at the neuron level~\cite{watanabe2018modular, watanabe2019understanding, watanabe2019interpreting, davis2020network, hod2021detecting, DBLP:journals/corr/abs-2103-03386, you2020graph} or at the subnetwork level \cite{csordas2021neural, lake2017building}.
-Others train an explicitly modular architecture \cite{alet2018modular, DBLP:conf/iclr/GoyalLHSLBS21} or promote modularity via parameter isolation \cite{DBLP:conf/nips/KirschKB18} or regularization \cite{delange2021continual} during training to develop more modular neural networks.
-Different from these existing works, in this paper, we explore the evolution of communities at the feature representation level, which provides a new perspective to characterize the cross-layer transition of feature representations in DNNs.
+\textbf{Modularity and community in DNNs.} Previous empirical studies have explored modularity and community in neural networks.
+Some seek to investigate learned modularity and community structure at the neuron level\cite{watanabe2018modular,watanabe2019understanding,watanabe2019interpreting,davis2020network,hod2021detecting,you2020graph} or at the subnetwork level \cite{csordas2021neural,lake2017building}.
+Others train an explicitly modular architecture \cite{alet2018modular,DBLP:conf/iclr/GoyalLHSLBS21} or promote modularity via parameter isolation \cite{DBLP:conf/nips/KirschKB18} or regularization \cite{delange2021continual} during training to develop more modular neural networks.
+Different from these existing works, in this paper, we explore the evolution of communities at the feature representation level, which provides a new perspective to characterize the dynamics of DNNs.